(1939 - October 27, 1985)

 Year of Discovery: 1976

-Developed Angioplasty - Starting With Homemade Materials at His Kitchen Table.
+Developed Angioplasty - Starting With Homemade Materials at His Kitchen Table

-In the early 1970s, Andrea Gruntzig, a young German doctor, speculated that a balloon could transform the way doctors treat heart disease.
+In the early 1970s, Andrea Gruentzig, a young German doctor, speculated that a balloon could transform the way doctors treat heart disease.
 Angioplasty is a procedure that is done to reduce or eliminate blockages in the arteries around the heart so that blood flow can be restored to blood-deprived heart tissue.
-Removing or reducing the blockage lessens chest pain and reduces the need for some medications for most patients. had learned a method of angioplasty years earlier in Nuremburg.
+Removing or reducing the blockage lessens chest pain and reduces the need for some medications for most patients.
+He had learned a method of angioplasty years earlier in Nuremburg.
 This is a procedure in which a thin tube (catheter) is passed through the interior opening of the blood vessel (the lumen) to treat the unhealthy build up of plaque (atherosclerosis).
 When he began his practice in Zurich, he considered the advantage of adding an inflatable component to the catheter.
 Amazingly, he began developing trial versions of this balloon catheter in his own kitchen, searching for possible options for the material and design.
 By 1975 he had developed a double-lumen catheter (a single catheter tube with two separate channels) fitted with a polyvinylchloride balloon-it was this balloon, first developed at his kitchen table, that revolutionized cardiac treatment.

-In 1977 Gruntzig traveled once again to the American Heart Association meeting, and presented the results of his first four angioplasty cases.
+In 1977 Gruentzig traveled once again to the American Heart Association meeting, and presented the results of his first four angioplasty cases.
 This time his colleagues burst into applause, recognizing this breakthrough with a standing ovation.
-Following the meeting, Gruntzig was in high demand to share his expertise.
+Following the meeting, Gruentzig was in high demand to share his expertise.
 He felt it was critical to teach this new technique to physicians himself, so he could make them aware of the associated risks and pitfalls.
 He was concerned that if the procedure was not carried out exactly as he had intended, it could become associated with poor outcomes, so he worked tirelessly to share his knowledge with the cardiac community.

-Since the early 1980s, there have been small enhancements in the design and procedure of Gruntzig's angioplasty, but it has remained essentially the same.
+Since the early 1980s, there have been small enhancements in the design and procedure of Gruentzig's angioplasty, but it has remained essentially the same.
 The balloon is often replaced by a stent in recent procedures.
 Within little more than a decade after its invention, angioplasty surpassed bypass surgery as the treatment of choice for coronary artery disease.

-Sadly, Gruntzig and his wife died in an airplane crash in Georgia on October 27, 1985.
+Sadly, Gruentzig and his wife died in an airplane crash in Georgia on October 27, 1985.
 He was just 46 years old.
 His impact on the field of medicine was tremendous, with his breakthrough technique providing surgeons a less invasive means than "open" surgeries to treat coronary artery disease.
 There are over 2 million angioplasties performed each year, making it one of the most common procedures performed in hospitals around the world.

-Writen by science writer, April Ingram
+Written by science writer, April Ingram

 Lives Saved: Over 52,000,000

-Gruntzig's answer in a job interview in 1969: “I have dedicated my life to vascular disease”
+Gruentzig's answer in a job interview in 1969: “I have dedicated my life to vascular disease”

 He had the ‘sacred fire’, as the French call it.
 It was what he thought about constantly.
 I have never seen somebody so centered on a single idea like Andreas was.
 Never in my life.
 Everyone was telling him his idea would never work, and had been tried before, and that he was going to fail, that there were pitfalls at every turn.
 But the idea was consuming him all the time. - Marco Turina, M.D.